 While Part D plan sponsors aren’t currently permitted to remove a drug within the Six Protected Classes from its formulary.
 Sponsors may tier these drugs on their plan’s formularies, giving plan sponsors some leverage in price negotiations.
-Part D plans already have more restricted formularies for medications covered under the Six Protected Classes relative to commercial plans.
+Part D plans already have more restricted formularies for medications covered under the Six Protected Classes than commercial plans.

-Eliminating the Six Protected Class policy could increase program costs.
+Eliminating the six protected class policy could increase program costs.

 Even setting aside the negative impact on beneficiaries who rely on this valuable protection, eliminating the six protected classes designation can increase Part and Part B costs.
 Suppose beneficiaries can’t access the most medically appropriate prescription drugs for their condition.
 In that case, they will likely incur higher charges elsewhere in the program, such as additional physician services or emergency room utilization.

-The Six Protected Classes should be protected due to the following reasons
+The six protected classes should be protected due to the following reasons

 Second, when a patient, family, or health care providers make decisions, the selected treatment is most likely to meet the patient’s priorities and preferences and is more likely to be maintained.